ionic-team/capacitor/site/docs-md/ios/configuration.md

 However, many iOS permissions require what are known as "usage descriptions" defined in `Info.plist`.
 These settings are human-readable descriptions of each permission the app will ask for.

 Consult the [Cocoa Keys](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html) list for keys containing `UsageDescription` to see the various usage description settings that may be required for your app.

+For more information, Apple has provided a guide to [managing Sensitive Data App Rejections](https://developer.apple.com/library/content/qa/qa1937/_index.html) which contains more information on APIs that require usage descriptions.